What Is a Root Canal?

 How Is a Root Canal Performed?

 Nine out of ten cases experience success using this non-surgical treatment.
-However, if in the rare chance your tooth is not reparable to treatment, you will be informed at the time of consultation or as soon as the complication becomes evident.
+However, if by rare chance your tooth is not reparable with treatment, you will be informed at the time of consultation or as soon as the complication becomes evident.